Thank you, Collin Kaepernick.

-I will admit that I was completely irate about this issue and I looked at Collin Kaepernick as a little whining baby that needed attention.
+I will admit that I was completely irate about this issue, and I looked at Collin Kaepernick as a little whining baby who needed attention.

 I will also admit that I was wrong.

-There is nothing being done to protect citizens from those that think they are above the law and I do believe that this will send a message.
+Nothing is being done to protect citizens from those who think they are above the law, and I do believe that this will send a message.

 It might not be the best way to do it but when you have a system that isn’t even trying to help, sometimes you just have to take matters into your own hands.

-Agree to disagree is how it will usually end but I’m curious as to what you all think about this.
+Agree to disagree is how it usually ends, but I’m curious as to what you all think about this.